-• NEW ARRIVAL - A TRIBE CALLED QUEST - Midnight Marauders LP
+• A TRIBE CALLED QUEST - Midnight Marauders LP

 Precise.
 Bass Heavy.
 Just right.
 These are the three qualifiers that encapsulate Midnight Marauders.
 All of them accurate.